mattermost/mattermost-handbook/operations/finance/partner-programs.md

 ### Placing an order as a Mattermost Authorized Reseller

-When ready to place an order submit a purchase order to orders@mattermost.com along with the name, address, and contact information of your customer.
+When ready to place an order, submit a purchase order to orders@mattermost.com along with the name, address, and contact information of your customer.

 **Note:** Mattermost does not accept customer purchase orders or custom terms for Reseller orders.